Andy Gillion: Biography

 In 2011, Andy Gillion was selected as the new songwriter/lead guitarist for the melodic death metal band, Mors Principium Est from over 200 applicants.
 Since then, he has written and released four albums with the band, under AFM Records: ...And Death Said Live (2012), Dawn of the 5th Era (2014), Embers of a Dying World (2017) and Seven (2020).

 In 2016, Gillion was a runner up in the final of the Guitar Idol Competition and performed live at the 100 Club in London, UK.

 In November 2019, his debut solo album, Neverafter was released.
 The first single, "Skyless" features Jeff Loomis of Arch Enemy, and Sam Paulicelli (66Samus) of Decrepit Birth.
 The album also features Paul Wardingham and Christina Marie of The Voice.
 The record was co-produced, mixed, and mastered by Thomas “Plec” Johansson, who previously worked with bands like Soilwork and Scar Symmetry.

-Andy has authored a fictional WWII novel 'Far From Grace' which was published on Amazon.
+Andy has authored a novel set during the Second World War entitled 'Far From Grace' which was published on Amazon.

 Andy also composed and played the soundtrack for the Game 'Metal Heads', released by Otreum Games in March 2021.

 Neverafter (2019)

-"Neverafter", his debut solo album, was released on 15 November 2019.
+Neverafter, his debut solo album, was released on 15 November 2019.
 It is a predominantly instrumental concept album composed of symphonic, progressive and melodic death metal elements.
 The music tells the story of a young girl, Aria, and her journey through a dreamworld as she searches for resolution after the loss of her mother.